maliksami6850/E-commerce_website/README.md

-E-Commerce Website
+E-Commerce Website:
 A basic and responsive e-commerce website built using HTML, CSS, JavaScript, PHP, and MySQL.
 It allows users to browse products, add to cart, and place orders.
 ________________________________________
 Features
-•	Homepage with product display
+1. Homepage with product display
-•	User registration and login
+2. User registration and login
-•	Product listing and details
+3. Product listing and details
-•	Search and filter options
+4. Search and filter options
-•	Shopping cart and checkout
+5. Shopping cart and checkout
-•	Contact form
+6. Contact form
-•	Mobile-friendly design
+7. Mobile-friendly design
 ________________________________________
 Technologies Used
-•	Frontend: HTML, CSS, JavaScript
+1. Frontend: HTML, CSS, JavaScript
-•	Backend: PHP (with MySQLi)
+2. Backend: PHP (with MySQLi)
-•	Database: MySQL
+3. Database: MySQL
 ________________________________________
 How to Run
 1. Install XAMPP or similar server